-This two-day executive education program will introduce you to the social sector, from nonprofits to impact investing, sustainability, social enterprise and more.
+This executive education program will introduce you to the social sector, from nonprofits to impact investing, sustainability, social enterprise and more.
 The program will provide a baseline understanding of the funding streams, mechanisms of impact, cutting-edge trends and opportunities, breadth of ways to engage and more.
 In addition, we will explore actionable paths towards applying your professional skills and experience in the impact sector, including complete career shifts, pro bono engagement, strategic volunteerism, philanthropy and investment opportunities.

 Use your corporate world skills to drive impact in nonprofit organizations.

 Megan Kashner - Academic Director; Clinical Assistant Professor & Director of Social Impact, Kellogg Public-Private Interface; Founder and CEO, Benevolent

 Elise Madrick Townsend - Academic Director; Senior Program Administrator